PauLlibre/TRAVEL_AGENCY_DB/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

+### Prerequisites

+You should have Node installed in your computer

 To use this project you have two ways to use it:

 Local: